idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 | `args` | `Packets.Args` | Merged call data. `UniReplicator` injects `args.Character` automatically from the packet.
 Everything from `Data` is also in this table. |
 | `args.Character` | `Model?` | Injected by `UniReplicator`.
 May be `nil` if the server didn't include a character — guard before use. |

 > `C_` functions with this signature are for **replicated** calls dispatched by `UniReplicator`.
-Functions you call directly from your own code (like `C_Punch.Start` from a tool) can take any arguments you like — they're regular Lua functions that happen to live in the module.
+Functions you call directly from your own code (like `C_Punch.Start` from a tool) can take any arguments you like — they are regular Lua functions that happen to live in the module.

 ---